 - Adjust the salt and cook till oil comes out from the mixture.

-- Finish the dish with 1 Tsp. of Mustard Oil.
+- Finish the dish with 1 teaspoon of Mustard Oil.

-- Mix 1 Tbsp. of Lemon Juice before serving the Nona Ilish Bhorta.
+- Mix 1 tablespoon of Lemon Juice before serving the Nona Ilish Bhorta.

 You must soak the fish in water for around 30 minutes.
 Nona Ilish is preserved with salt and hence soaking is the option to discard excess Salt.